 At least two volunteers at a time are needed throughout the Festival at the check-in table next to the Gazebo.
 Responsibilities include checking in volunteers as they report and directing them to their shift location.
 Check-in table volunteers will assign Artist Relief volunteers to artists' booths according to requests on the "Artist Relief" request forms.
 The volunteer table occasionally receives requests for volunteers to respond to other needs around the festival., ie. watching the parking areas, etc.

 Volunteers give the artists time for a break to eat, to relax, to run an errand, etc..
 Artist Relief volunteers wear a yellow vest while walking around the festival and can be flagged down by any artist who needs assistance.
 Artists also schedule relief by signing up at the volunteer check-in table.
 Volunteers will occupy an artist's booth and interact with the public (but do not handle money or sell art) for a period of up to thirty minutes.
 Artist relief shifts are two – four hours, Fri, Sat., Sun.
-Busiest times are between 10:30 – 2:30.
+The busiest times are between 10:30 – 2:30.

 Six volunteers are needed from 8 to 9 am to assist the Art Show Committee to mount and set out the flags and awards, which were announced on Friday night.
 Moderate lifting is involved.